MustafaAnasKH99/Keylogger-for-Data-Analyses/Tutorial/README.md

 from pynput.keyboard import Key, Listener
 ```

+_To make sure you have pynput installed, run the command `pip install pynput`_

 and at the very bottom of the file, lets use the Listener library we imported to call the function we just defined (`on_press`) everytime a key is pressed.

 ```python